PurnPum/Sketchy-Crystal/README.md

 ## Changes so far:

 - Reduced TMs to only 2, Sketch and Rock Smash.
+Sketch is worth 1250.
+Rock Smash is worth 10.

 - All Mons are now compatible with ALL TMs/HMs